myleslinder/lwc-prebundle/README.md

 - [ ] Consider migrating to reghex to parse the imports and their items
 - [ ] Evaluate if snowpack might be better here than rollup
+- [ ] Detect filesize and roll back if it's going to be too big and provide error notice

 # Notes